Veritas completes purchase of Thomson health unit

 “The changes taking place in healthcare are for the most part dependent upon the better use of data, and we feel that we’re ideally positioned,” Boswood, who became chief of Thomson Reuters Healthcare in 2008, said in an interview.

-Some of the company’s main products help hospitals benchmark performance; health plans and employers manage patient groups such as diabetics; and pharmacists and healthcare providers find information about medicines.
+Some of the company’s main products help hospitals benchmark performance; health plans and employers manage patient groups such as diabetics; and pharmacists and healthcare providers find information abut medicines.

 Truven, which has about 2,200 employees, derives 95 percent of its revenue from U.S. customers, but Boswood said he will be looking to expand outside North America “in a measured way” over the next few years.